 In commemoration of 80 years since the atomic bombing of Nagasaki.

-Based on this story the Noh play begins with a pilgrim from Tsuwano, an exiled place of martyrdom, visiting Nagasaki.
-He was amazed with a glorious cathedral rebuilt by the hands of Christians, a brick by brick.
-From the priest he learnt a story of what had happened at the night on the bombed day, whereby an injured woman unknown to anyone cared attentively the injured and the sufferers.
-Next morning she was found nowhere, but a white lily was left.
+Based on this story, the Noh play begins with a pilgrim from Tsuwano, a place known associated with the persecution and martyrdom of Christians, visiting Nagasaki.
+He was amazed by its glorious cathedral, rebuilt by the hands of Christians, a brick by brick.
+From the priest he learnt a story of what had happened at the night on the atomic bombing, whereby an anonymous injured woman cared attentively for the injured and the sufferers.
+Next morning she was nowhere to be found, but a white lily had been left.

 Image credit: 銕仙会 TESSENKAI